 This non-exhaustive list will help you develop a foundation of best practices whenever your team needs to conduct cross-browser tests.

 Automating your cross-browser testing process streamlines it significantly by allowing you to conduct tests on multiple browsers at the same time.
-This can save your testing team hours of work and makes the test process less tedious and time-consuming when they’re operating on a deadline.
+This can save your testing team hours of work, and makes the test process less tedious and resource-intensive.

 Your website will render at various resolutions for different devices and browsers.
 Include resolution testing in your cross-browser test framework to ensure your website renders clearly and quickly at all resolutions, including mobile devices.

 In addition to testing design elements and load speed for your web pages, the best websites also have tests to ensure their accessibility.
-This ensures you’re compliant with Web Content Accessibility Guidelines and that you do not alienate users with visual or auditory conditions by having inaccessible parts of your website.
+Such testing ensures you’re compliant with Web Content Accessibility Guidelines and that your entire website is accessible to all users.

 It’s essential to test the base functionality of your web pages with cross-browser testing to ensure all elements on the page are working as intended.
 After all, if your site doesn’t work, your visitors will leave and find another website that does.